seb61/games/README.md

 3. Your account has successfully been registered, and from now on, you may access it through the login screen instead

 ### Features
-- There is a search bar that asks for title or some other input to filter by
+- Search Bar/Filter
-- The Home view of the movie catalogue, where one can browse all added movies
+- Main Catalogue of all movies
-- The Personal Movie Catalogue where one can create your own list
+- Personal Movie Catalogue
 - Changing Password
 - Logging Out